Administrative Procedure 161

 is an infectious disease that is spreading through human populations across a wide geographic region.

-are a standard set of procedures including use of protective equipment designed to prevent transmission of blood borne diseases.
+are a standard set of procedures including the use of protective equipment designed to prevent transmission of blood-borne diseases.

 - Students or employees with communicable diseases shall be allowed to continue normal classes or employment duties unless:

-- If in the opinion of the Medical Officer of Health there are special circumstances or regulations which necessitate restriction (e.g., pandemics).
+- If in the opinion of the Medical Officer of Health there are special circumstances or regulations the necessitate restriction—for example, pandemics.

 - It is a bona fide occupational requirement of a job of the employee that the employee be free from any communicable disease.